pip-services/pip-services-docs/content/en/toolkit/recipes/postgre_persistence/_index.md

     <td>Persistence component that stores data in PostgreSQL databases in JSON or JSONB fields and implements several CRUD operations over data items with unique ids.</td>
   </tr>
 </table>

 ### Introduction

-In this tutorial, you will understand how to create persistence components for data stored in PostgreSQL databases.
+In this tutorial, you will understand how to create persistence components for PostgreSQL databases.
 First, we will see the necessary prerequisites.
 Then, we will move to each of the three components available in Pip.Services for this purpose.
 Finally, we will summarize all the explained concepts.

 ### PostgreSQL persistence